Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - A greeting addressing the hiring manager by name

-- A brief introduction of yourself and your qualifications
+- Introducing yourself and showcasing your relevant qualifications

 - A summary of your relevant experience and skills

-- Expressing your enthusiasm for the position and the company
+- A statement of your interest in the position and the company

 - Providing a professional closing and your contact details

-Here’s an example of how to write a resume
+Here is an example of how to write a resume:

 Dear [Hiring Manager’s Name]

-I am writing to express my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As an extremely skilled and experienced professional in [Your field] I am confident that I will make the ideal choice for this position.
+I am writing this letter to announce my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+Being highly skilled and experienced professional in [Your field], I believe I would be the perfect candidate for this position.

 Sincerely,